go-ozzo/ozzo-validation/README.md

 ### Error Code and Message Translation

-The library defines an `Error` interface which includes the `Code()` method to provide the error code information.
+The errors returned by the validation rules implement the `Error` interface which contains the `Code()` method to provide the error code information.
+While the message of a validation error is often customized, the code is immutable.
-While you often need to customize the message of a validation error, the error code is immutable once the error is created.
-This allows you to programmatically check a validation error or use an error code to look for the translation of an error message.
+You can use error code to programmatically check a validation error or look for the translation of the corresponding message.

-If you are developing your own validation rules, you can use `validation.NewError()` to create an error object as the validation error of the rule.
-The error object implements the aforementioned `Error` interface.
+If you are developing your own validation rules, you can use `validation.NewError()` to create a validation error which implements the aforementioned `Error` interface.

 ## Creating Custom Rules